Home Construction Loan Calculator 2024

 Is a Construction Loan Harder to Get Than a Mortgage?

-It is harder to get a construction loan than a mortgage.
-Construction loans are also more expensive than mortgages.
-Construction loans are considered riskier than mortgages because the house that plays the role of collateral, is not yet built.
 Lenders are more cautious about approving construction loans.
-They require more documentation, including a clear plan of how and when the house will be built, and information about a general contractor managing the project.
+They require more documentation, including a clear plan of how and when the house will be built and information about a general contractor managing the project.
 Many lenders may also require a larger down payment and set a higher interest rate than they would for a mortgage.

-Any calculators or content on this page is provided for general information purposes only.
-Casaplorer does not guarantee the accuracy of information shown and is not responsible for any consequences of its use.
+• The calculators and content on this page are for general information only.
+Casaplorer does not guarantee the accuracy and is not responsible for any consequences of using the calculator.